spotify/confidence-sdk-swift/README.md

-# OpenFeature Swift Confidence Provider
+# Swift Confidence SDK

-A Swift implementation of the [Confidence](https://confidence.spotify.com/) Provider, to be used in conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider).
+This repo contains the [Confidence](https://confidence.spotify.com/) Provider, to be used in conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider).
+It also contains the Confidence SDK to be used for event tracking with Confidence.
-For documentation related to flags management in Confidence, refer to the [Confidence documentation portal](https://confidence.spotify.com/platform/flags).
+For documentation related to flags management and event tracking in Confidence, refer to the [Confidence documentation portal](https://confidence.spotify.com/platform/flags).

 Functionalities:
 - Managed integration with the Confidence backend
 - Prefetch and cache flag evaluations, for fast value reads even when the application is offline
 - Automatic data collection (in the backend) about which flags have been accessed by the application
+- Event tracking for instrumenting your enviornment

 ## Dependency Setup